ez61/chatgpt_API_web/README.md

 Use ChatGPT API on the web

 Build my own web version of ChatGPT using its API, together with the latest (as of 03 March 2023) **gpt-3.5-turbo** model, on a Mac.
+Special thanks to **[OpsConfig](https://github.com/OpsConfig/OpenAI_Lab/tree/main/chatgpt)**, his demo code provides a foundation of this repository.

 ## Special?
 Not special, but it can fulfill the basic function.
-It **remembers** the previous cponversation, it also show the **full** conversation on the same page.
+It **remembers** the previous cponversation, it also shows the **full** conversation on the same page.

 ## Requirement
 - Installation of **[openai](https://pypi.org/project/openai/)** and **[gradio](https://pypi.org/project/gradio/)**